-Step 1: finding a good separating direction $\sim w$
+Step 1: finding a good separating direction $\leadsto w$

-- lacktriangle All the intuition above is about how to find a good direction w(neither the separation of the two classes nor their variances are affected by b). - \blacktriangleright So the first step of LDA will be to find a good direction w.
+- All the intuition above is about how to find a good direction w (neither the separation of the two classes nor their variances are affected by b). - ightharpoonup So the first step of LDA will be to find a good direction w.